Environment Factory Guide

 4. Only proceed if they match exactly

 This guarantees that down can only delete data that up actually created.
+Autonoma never sees the token internals - it just holds onto the opaque string and passes it back.

 Error Responses